 The Florida Youth Institute is a life-changing experience at the University of Florida where high school students engage with local leaders and experts on critical global challenges, participate in hands-on activities, and explore exciting ways to make a difference in Florida and around the world.

-The Florida Youth Institute is hosted by the University of Florida with the generous support of the College of Agricultural and Life Sciences and the Florida Department of Agriculture and Consumer Sciences.
+The Florida Youth Institute is hosted by the University of Florida with the generous support of the UF Institute of Food and Agricultural Sciences and the Florida Department of Agriculture and Consumer Sciences.

 Students who participate in the Florida Youth Institute are eligible to receive a $10,000 scholarship to study in the College of Agricultural and Life Sciences at the University of Florida, receive recognition as a Borlaug Scholar, and qualify for internships and further opportunities.